Development Environment Setup

 @ssh team@server 'mysqldump database | gzip -9c -' | gzip -dc | mysql database

-before the various commands causes it to only display the results of that command, and not the command itself.
+commands causes it to only display the results of that command, and not

 There are two ways to easily deploy your project to the team account.
 They don’t work well with each other, so you should likely choose one or the other.
 They two options are rsync and github.